-The DUS and DGS have each received, and will continue to receive, the recommended 15% DOE.
+Results: The DUS and DGS have each received, and will continue to receive, the recommended 15% DOE.
 Currently, departments are asked to place this effort under Administration.

-We believe the existing policy is appropriate.
+Analysis of results and reflection: We believe the existing policy is appropriate.

-We plan to continue with the current DOE policy, which mirrors the recommendation.
+Ongoing improvement actions: We plan to continue with the current DOE policy, which mirrors the recommendation.